-The current reporting period has been extended to 14 months.
-The corresponding period is 12 months and hence not entirely comparable.
+The comparative reporting period was extended to 14 months.
+This reporting period is 12 months and hence not entirely comparable.

 1.2 Accounting convention

 These financial statements have been prepared in accordance with FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland" ("FRS 102") and the requirements of the Companies Act 2006 as applicable to companies subject to the small companies regime.
 The disclosure requirements of section 1A of FRS 102 have been applied other than where additional disclosure is required to show a true and fair view.